CBD Oil for Depression: What You Need to Know

 About CBD for Depression

 So far, there haven’t been any human clinical trials on CBD for depression.
-But animal studies indicate that CBD may have some antidepressant qualities.
+Preclinical studies have found CBD to exhibit antidepressant qualities.

 Just the Facts

 CBD may be helpful for some people with depression, depending on the cause.
 More research is needed before any conclusions can be drawn.

 We’ve all felt down at one time or another; this is a normal reaction to the challenges of life.
 For some, however, a depressed mood is something that won’t go away.

 The primary thing that separates depression as an illness from normal mood fluctuations is the period of time for which the symptoms have been present.

 If you’ve experienced multiple of the following depression symptoms for two or more weeks in a row, you may be struggling with depression: